appbaseio/reactive-manual/content/getting-started/ReactiveBase.md

 ### Props

 - **app** `String`
     app name as it appears on the dashboard.
 Refers to an index if you're using your own Elasticsearch cluster.
+(Multiple indexes can be connected to by specifiying comma separated index names)
 - **type** `String` [optional]
     types on which the queries should run on.
 Multiple types can be passed as comma separated values.
 The default behavior here is to search on all the app types.
 - **credentials** `String` [optional]